skaarj1989/mWebSockets/README.md

 Simple to use implementation of WebSocket client and server for Arduino

-Autobahn test suite results for [server](https://skaarj1989.github.io/ArduinoWebSockets/autobahn-testsuite/servers/index.html) and [client](https://skaarj1989.github.io/ArduinoWebSockets/autobahn-testsuite/clients/index.html)
+Autobahn test suite reports for [server](https://skaarj1989.github.io/ArduinoWebSockets/autobahn-testsuite/servers/index.html) and [client](https://skaarj1989.github.io/ArduinoWebSockets/autobahn-testsuite/clients/index.html)

-some tests will never pass just because of memory lack in ATmega family.
+Some tests will never pass just because of memory lack in ATmega family.

 ## Table of contents